hwayne/learntla-v2/docs/intro/faq.rst

 Knowing some logic and math is going to help.
 You don’t have to be particularly experienced with it, but TLA+ borrows its syntax heavily from mathematics.
 If you know what (P => Q) \/ R means, you’re fine.
-If you don’t know, this should still be accessible, but Appendix A will also teach you everything else you need.
+If you don’t know, this should still be accessible, It's awesome!
-It's awesome!

 What can't TLA+ do?